VicSales28/project-shopping-cart/README.md

 The main objective of this project was to develop a dynamic shopping cart 🛒, for which it was necessary to **request data directly from an API** of Mercado Livre Brasil.

-In addition, I performed ✨**test-driven development**✨, the famous TDD which was essential to build good quality code.
+In addition, I performed ✨**test-driven development**✨ which was essential to build good quality code.

-Date of my best commit:
+Regular deadline:
-January 20, 2023 at 7:51 am
+January 26, 2023 at 14:00 am

 <details>
   <summary><strong>🏗 Project structure</strong></summary><br />